 About the Program

 PostLaunch provides a step-by-step guide for aspiring Vanderbilt entrepreneurs (faculty, staff, and students) with a viable early stage idea to actually launch that venture.
-The program is set up as a series of 7 weekly 1 hr 15 minute sessions (4-5:15 pm) led by the Wond’ry Mentors-in-Residence.
+The program is set up as a series of 7 weekly sessions (4-5:15 pm) led by the Wond’ry’s executive director Robert Grajewski.
 PostLaunch is the perfect next step for graduates of the Wond’ry PreLaunch program, entrepreneurs with a validated and market-ready product or technology that have already engaged in customer discovery efforts, and/or those individuals who would like to learn how to launch a non-profit or for-profit venture.
 Near the end of the program, participants will have the opportunity to pitch their company to a panel of judges and compete for micro-grant funding to support the launch of their venture.
 Participants must be enrolled and actively participating in each PostLaunch session to be eligible to apply for a micro-grant.

 Time and Location

 Each session will take place from 4-6 pm at the Wond’ry on the 3rd floor.

 Participants are required to attend all sessions of PostLaunch if they want a chance to pitch.
 Otherwise, drop-ins are welcome and encouraged at all sessions!

 The application for the Spring 2019 cohort will open on January 9th and remain open until February 6th.
 Applications are reviewed by an internal committee and those accepted will be notified by February 8th.
 Apply today

 Support for the creation of this program and the development of the micro-grant opportunities are provided via a Faculty Grant from VentureWell.